Meet Our Team

 Eric Rodriguez is a Ph.D. student in the Department of Speech, Language, and Hearing Sciences at Purdue University.
 He holds a bachelor’s degree in communication disorders from Texas State University and a clinical doctorate in audiology (Au.D.) from Purdue University.
 He completed a clinical + research externship at Boys Town National Research Hospital where he was able to evaluate and treat a wide range of populations, including cochlear implant recipients, dizziness patients, and difficult-to-test patients across the lifespan.

 Eric’s research interest is largely influenced by his experiences as a clinician.
 He is interested in speech perception outcomes in cochlear implant recipients, particularly the factors that affect clinical performance.
 He assesses these factors using objective measures, such as functional near-infrared spectroscopy, and behavioral measures that are commonly used in a clinical setting, such as aided speech perception testing.
-In a secondary line of research, Eric looks at barriers for culurally-and-linguistically diverse (CLD) populations and how clinicians are able to overcome these barriers.
+Beyond academia, Eric enjoys hammocking, music, and finding creative ways to avoid Midwest winters.

 Abbie Mollison, BS